b1ndark/project4/README.md

 - #### Delete profile Page

   - Within the delete profile page the User will be presented with a question whether is sure to delete the account.
-  - If User does delete the account it will be redirected to the home page and a notification will be displayed to confirm it.
+  - If User does delete the account, it will be redirected to the home page and a notification will be displayed to confirm it.

     ![image](assets/readme/features/delete_profile_page.webp)
     ![image](assets/readme/features/delete_profile_notification.webp)